Published by : Bipin BaloniPublished on: May 26, 2026

 5. Enhanced Energy Levels

-Practicing Pranayama fills your body with vital energy (prana), making you feel refreshed and energetic.
+Practising pranayama fills your body with vital energy (prana), making you feel refreshed and energetic.
 Techniques like Kapalbhati and Bhastrika help increase vital energy levels and detoxify the body.
 These speed up your metabolism, which helps in filling the body with vitality.
-Regular practice of Pranayama makes you feel alive and strong throughout the day.
+Regular practice of pranayama makes you feel alive and strong throughout the day.

 6. Enhances Cognitive Abilities